-Marcia M. Anderson
+Marcia M. Anderson Director since 2018 Independent Age 66

 - Retired Clerk of Court of U.S. Bankruptcy Court Western District of Wisconsin - Has a Juris Doctor from Rutgers University School of Law and a Master of Strategic Studies from the U.S. Army War College - Retired from the Army in May 2016 with a rank of Major General - Worked for General Public Utilities Corporation early in her career - Serves on the board of directors for the Green Bay Packers and Nicolet National Bank